marco-schm/opensmtpd-filter-mimetype/README.md

 ## Project Description

-This project is a high-performance **MIME Whitelist Filter** designed for the **OpenSMTPD** Mail Transfer Agent.
+This project is a **MIME Whitelist Filter** designed for the **OpenSMTPD** Mail Transfer Agent.
 It strictly enforces a content policy by blocking any attachment whose MIME type is not explicitly listed in the **YAML** configuration.
-The filter is built with robustness in mind, utilizing a pass-through architecture and **protocol sanitization** to maintain daemon stability and prevent integrity violations within the OpenSMTPD communication channel.

 ---